antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

-* Use the mousewheel to scroll to the bottom of the page, here you can choose to either store this set or perform an additional analysis.
-The Heatmap(z-score) produces a hierarchically clustered view of the expression values of the top 100 genes
+* Use the mousewheel to scroll to the bottom of the page, here you can choose to perform an additional analysis.
+The Heatmap(z-score) produces a hierarchically clustered view of the expression values of the top 100 genes.
 * Click on Heatmap(z-score)

 ---------